APPLICATION ASSISTANCE FOR SNAP

 Reach out still-we’re happy to answer any questions you have and to direct you to other great resources in Clark County.

-Even if you do not qualify for SNAP, you can still visit our Partner Agencies, including Community Kitchen to pick up fresh and shelf-stable food today.
+Even if you do not qualify for SNAP, you can still visit a local food pantry to pick up fresh and shelf-stable food today.